Bio: Taan Shapiro

 Subsequently, I completed my high school community service project at the Cleveland Sight Center working in their pre-school.
 I spent two summers working at the Cleveland Sight Center summer camp too.

-From 2000-2005, I went to school in Michigan and got my BS from Eastern Michigan University as a TVI.
-I then moved to Boston, MA where I began working first as a classroom TVI, then itinerant and back-and-forth as the jobs were available.
+From 2000-2005, I went to school in Michigan and got my BS from Eastern Michigan University as a Teacher of the Visually Impaired (TVI).
+I then moved to Boston, MA where I began working first as a TVI, both in classrooms of students with visual impairments as well as an itinerant TVI.

 It was in 2006 that I received my first student who was both visually impaired and he had severe multiple disabilities.
 I remember the early days of not knowing what to do, how reach the student and what to even teach.
-I slowly began to talk to other providers on the student's team.
+I slowly began to talk to other providers (physical therapist, occupational therapist and speech therapist) on the student's therapeutic team.
 I read and tried out many learning activities.
-I knew I had connected with the student when one day I walked into his classroom, he heard my voice and in his best approximation said, "circle" all the while jumping for join in his customized wheel-chair.
+I knew I had connected with the student when one day I walked into his classroom, he heard my voice and in his best approximation said, "circle" all the while jumping for joy in his customized wheelchair.
+Circle was what this student called the first activity we did together at the beginning of each session.
 It was then I fell in love with children who are visually impaired with severe multiple disabilities.

 From 2007-2008, I completed my MEd in orientation and mobility at University Massachusetts Boston.
 After district-wide layoffs, I decided to change directions and teach special education abroad in Mukono, District Uganda.